zana-a/IMAT2207/Specification/README.md

 | user_tel               | Integer `bigint`      |             |
 | user_is_email_verified | Boolean `bit`         |             |

-For the telephone number attribute, we thought that it would be best to have the data type as a `bigint` rather than a `varchar` as each character of a varchar is a byte where as `bigint` is only 8 bytes for 20 digits; this will be cut down to a max of 12 digits.
+For the telephone number attribute, we thought that it would be best to have the data type as a `bigint` rather than a `varchar` as each character of a varchar is a byte where as `bigint` is only 8 bytes for 20 digits; this will be cut down to a max of 13 digits (for those countries who have 3 digit country codes such as Finland with 358).

 It will look something like this.